 The future looks bright for the next generation of retirees – we're living longer, with the number of

 So, what does that mean about the way we fund retirement?
-With more life to look forward to and more passions to pursue, it's essential that we build a nest egg that lasts a lifetime.
-Annuities can help you protect what matters to you as you work toward living a long and fulfilling life in retirement.
+With more life to look forward to and more passions to pursue, it's essential that we try to build a nest egg that lasts a lifetime.
+Annuities offers features than can help you protect what matters to you as you work toward living a long and fulfilling life in retirement.

 What are annuities?

 Annuities can be a great addition to your retirement income plan, as they are one of the few investment solutions that can ensure you won't outlive your money.
-You can also enjoy the simplicity of regular payments – once you choose the type of annuity that's right for you, you can receive your payments based on the terms in your contract without any additional effort.
+You may also enjoy the simplicity of regular payments.
+When selecting the type of annuity that's right for you, and based upon the terms of your contract, you can receive your payments without any additional effort.

-How you build your retirement funds and cash value (accumulation) and then convert those funds into guaranteed income (distribution) will depend on the type of annuity you purchase.
+How you build your retirement funds and cash value (accumulation) and then convert those funds into guaranteed income (distributions) will depend on the type of annuity you purchase.

 The 4 types of annuities

-- When you begin receiving payments – You can either receive your annuity payments immediately after paying the insurer a lump sum (immediate) or receive monthly payments in the future (deferred).
+- When you are planning to begin receiving payments – You can either receive your annuity payments immediately after paying the insurer a lump sum (immediate payments) or you can receive monthly payments in the future (deferred payments).

-- How your annuity investment grows – Annuities can grow in a couple different ways – through interest rates (fixed) and by investing your contributions in the market (variable).
+- How your annuity investment may potentially grow – Contributions to an annuity can grow in a couple of different ways – through interest rates (fixed return) and by investing your contributions in the market (variable return).

-The drawback is that you're trading liquidity for guaranteed income – so you generally won't have access to that full lump sum if you need it for emergencies.
-But if securing lifetime income is your top concern, then a lifetime immediate annuity could be the right option for you.
+The drawback is that you're trading liquidity for guaranteed income.
+You generally won't have access to that full lump sum if you need it for emergencies.
+However, if securing lifetime income is a major concern, then a lifetime immediate annuity could be the right option for you.

-What makes immediate annuities so appealing is that the fees are woven into the payout – you contribute a certain amount of money, and you know exactly how much money you will be receiving for the future, for the rest of your life and your spouse's life.
+A feature that can make immediate annuities so appealing is that the fees are woven into the payout.
+This allows you to know exactly how much money you'll receiving in the future, for the rest of your life and your spouse's life based on the amount you originally contributed.

-Financial organizations like Thrivent that offer immediate annuities typically offer additional income payout options, like recurring payments over a fixed term, or until you die.
-You may also have an optional death benefit, where you can have payments sent to people and causes of your choosing.
+Financial organizations like Thrivent that offer immediate annuities frequently offer additional income payout options, like recurring payments over a fixed term, or until you die.
+You may also have an optional death benefit which allows you to have payments sent to people and/or causes of your choosing.

-Deferred annuities are a great option if you want to contribute your retirement income on a tax-deferred basis – meaning you won't have to pay taxes until you take money out.
-Unlike IRAs and 401(k)s, there are no contribution limits.
+Deferred annuities are a great option if you want to contribute your retirement income on a tax-deferred basis – meaning you are not taxed on the retirement income until you take money out.
+Unlike IRAs and 401(k)s, there are no contribution limits for deferred annuities.

-When your contract is over, you can either annuitize your contract, renew your contract, or transfer your money into another annuity contract or retirement account.
+When your contract is over, or at the end of the guarantee period, you may choose to either annuitize your contract, renew your contract, or transfer your invested dollars into another annuity contract or retirement account.

 A

-Like mutual funds, sub-accounts are dependent on market risk and performance.
-Fortunately, variable annuities also come with a death benefit, an income rider that your beneficiaries are guaranteed income, too.
-Additionally, Thrivent's guaranteed lifetime withdrawal benefit helps protects against longevity risk and market risk.
-The double protection can be very appealing if you are 15 years or less to retirement.
+Like mutual funds, sub-accounts are dependent upon market risk and performance.
+Variable annuities also offer a death benefit rider or an income rider that provides your beneficiaries a guaranteed income.
+A guaranteed lifetime withdrawal benefit, or GLWB, is a rider which helps protects against both longevity risk and market risk.
+This dual protection may be beneficial if you are 15 years or less from retirement.

-A variable annuity can be a great addition to your retirement income plan if you've already maxed out your Roth IRA or 401(k) contributions and would like the comfort and confidence of guaranteed income – so you can focus on your goals knowing you won't outlive your money.
+A variable annuity can be a great addition to your retirement income plan if you've already maxed out your Roth IRA or 401(k) contributions for the year.
+You may also wish to consider adding guaranteed income riders to your variable annuity.
+Guaranteed income features may allow you to feel more confident about the future so you can focus on your goals in the present knowing you won't outlive your money.

 The pros & cons of the types of annuities